sidortal/sidortal/readme.md

 ---

 ### **💡 Let's Innovate Together!**
-🚀 Open to **collaborations, research, and exciting embedded systems projects**!
+🚀 Open to **collaborations, research, and exciting embedded, cloud, and EV systems projects**!
 Feel free to check out my repositories and connect with me. 😊